-He was late for church and slipped quietly into his regular place for Sunday morning worship.
-He listened as the pastor prayed: “We have left undone those things we ought to have done, and we have done those things we ought not to have done.”
-After a moment of silence he continued, “You know, Lord, I believe I’ve found my kind of people.
+Ed was late for church and slipped quietly into his regular place for Sunday morning worship.
+He listened to the new pastor as he prayed: “We have left undone those things we ought to have done, and we have done those things we ought not to have done.”
+After a moment of silence, the pastor continued, “You know, Lord, I believe I’ve found my kind of people.
 I belong here.”
+Without making a sound, Ed said, “Me too!”

 No one escapes failure but our Lord.
 Whatever He said He would do, He did.
 Whatever He has promised, He has or will fulfill - in the past, present and future.